serpentuin/ship-detection-using-tensorflow/README.md

 Work in progress.
 Will be updated soon :) .

+## Step 9 : Download the pretrained model.

+Using the terminal, run the `download_pretrained_model.py` script to download the pretrained model:

+`python download_pretrained_model.py`

 # C.  Pretrained Detection Model Used

 The selected model is a detection model that is pre-trained on the [COCO 2017](https://cocodataset.org/#home) dataset.